Modeling adaptive forward-looking behavior in epidemics on networks: Discussion and Conclusions

-Finally, we do not calibrate our model with empirical data.
-During the COVID-19 pandemic, a vast amount of empirical measurements of human behavior has become accessible, especially through mobile phone data \cite{oliver2020mobile}.
-These have been often used to incorporate human behavior into epidemic models in an effective manner, that is, by retrospectively integrating the observed changes in behavior, for instance, the reduction in movements, into disease dynamics \cite{gozzi2021estimating,nouvellet2021reduction,di2020impact}.
+During the COVID-19 pandemic, a vast amount of empirical measurements of human behavior has become accessible, especially through mobile phone data \citep{oliver2020mobile}.
+These have been often used to incorporate human behavior into epidemic models in an effective manner, that is, by retrospectively integrating the observed changes in behavior, for instance, the reduction in movements, into disease dynamics \citep{gozzi2021estimating,di2020impact}.
 However, epi-economic models would require rather different, and more granular, empirical measures of human behavior, aimed at quantifying individual future expectations and their heterogeneity in a population.
-Previous studies including game-theoretic behavioral changes have typically explored different scenarios, relying on assumed values for the parameters that regulate the behavioral responses \cite{ye2021game,farboodi2021internal}.
-However, empirical measurements for these parameters, such as the expected cost of infection, remain scarce.

-Our model depends only on two key parameters, the infection cost $\alpha$ and the discount factor $\delta$, which makes our model very parsimonious in terms of parameterization needs.
-To this aim, thanks to the equivalence between infection cost $\alpha$ and social activity we developed, the former could be estimated by means of surveys, by asking individuals how many days they would accept to isolate in order to avoid the infection \cite{quaas2021social}.
-The discount factor $\delta$ could be more difficult to estimate since it includes the expectations for a future cure.
-Previous studies have assumed standard values of $\delta$ but more work is needed to understand how $\delta$ may vary across epidemic scenarios, depending on the severity of the disease.
-In general, we remark that data quality is crucial to assess parameters of epidemiological models even in very simple settings, such as the basic reproduction number $R_0$ \cite{starnini_aleta_tizzoni_moreno_2021}.
+Previous studies relied on assumed values for parameters that regulate behavioral responses \citep{ye2021game,farboodi2021internal}.
+However, empirical measurements of these parameters, such as the expected cost of infection, remain scarce.
+In this respect it is noteworthy that our model depends only on two key parameters, the infection cost $\alpha$ and the discount factor $\delta$, which makes our model very parsimonious in terms of parameterization needs.
+In general, we remark that data quality is crucial to assess parameters of epidemiological models even in very simple settings, such as the basic reproduction number $R_0$ \citep{starnini_aleta_tizzoni_moreno_2021}.

-In conclusion, our study provides the description of a simple, yet a realistic model of forward-looking behavior that can be integrated into large-scale network epidemic models \cite{chang2021mobility}, contributing an additional layer of realism to models used to inform policymakers.